MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-virtualfreeex.md

 </dl>
 </td>
 <td width="60%">
 Decommits the specified region of committed pages.
 After the operation, the pages are in the reserved state.

 The function does not fail if you attempt to decommit an uncommitted page.
 This means that you can decommit a range of pages without first determining the current commitment state.

 The <b>MEM_DECOMMIT</b> value is not supported when the <i>lpAddress</i> parameter provides the base address for an enclave.
+This is true for enclaves that do not support dynamic memory management (i.e. SGX1).
+SGX2 enclaves permit MEM_DECOMMIT anywhere in the enclave.

 </td>
 </tr>